patrick-n-git/rock-paper-scissors/README.txt

 # Rock, Paper, Scissors
 ## Description: User plays computer in rock, paper, and scissors.
-## How to use: Copy the html path to a browser.
-Right click, select inspect, select the console.
-The game is displayed here.
+## How to use: Click the buttons to make your selection and play against the computer
-## Known issue: Upon start up in a web browser, one must play the game 5 times before openings the console.
+## Future changes: 1: Print to the DOM what the computer and player played.
+2: Have each round print to the same line, instead of on multiple lines.